 During the first quarter of 2023, the Company distributed, at no charge to holders of the Company's common stock, non-transferable subscription rights to purchase up to an aggregate of 6,366,129 Units.
 Each Unit consisted of one share of our common stock and a Warrant to purchase one share of our common stock.
 The Warrants were exercisable immediately, expire five years from the date of issuance and have an exercise price of \$1.25 per share.
 For each share of common stock held by a stockholder of the Company on February 22, 2023, the record date of the Rights Offering, such stockholder received 0.5 subscription rights.
 Each whole subscription right allowed the holder thereof to subscribe to purchase one Unit, which we refer to as the basic subscription right, at a subscription price of \$1.00 per Unit.
-In addition, any holder of subscription rights exercising his, her or its basic subscription right in full was eligible to subscribe to purchase additional Units that remained unsubscribed in the Rights Offering at the same subscription price per Unit that applied to the basic subscription right, which occurred on March 14, 2023, we issued 3,143,969 shares of common stock and received aggregate gross cash proceeds of approximately \$3.14 million.
+In addition, any holder of subscription rights exercising his, her or its basic subscription right in full was eligible to subscribe to purchase additional Units that remained unsubscribed in the Rights Offering at the same subscription price per Unit that applied to the basic subscription right, subject to proration among participants exercising their over-subscription privilege, which we refer to as the over-subscription privilege.
+Upon the closing of the Rights Offering, which occurred on March 14, 2023, we issued 3,143,969 shares of common stock and 3,143,969 warrants and received aggregate gross cash proceeds of approximately \$3.14 million.
 After deducting dealer-manager fees and other fees and expenses related to the Rights Offering, we received net proceeds of approximately \$2.6 million.
 If exercised, additional gross proceeds of up to approximately \$3.93 million may be received through the exercise of warrants issued in the Rights Offering.